inspired-consulting/Component_store_Next_Gen/README.md

 Use `secret` as the password.

-For bootstraping the database, we can use example.sql:
+For bootstraping the database, we can use this command:

-psql -h 127.0.0.1 -d componentstore -U componento -f example.sql
+node ./bin/insert-data.js

 ## Startup